 As I mentioned in other posts, the important thing is for the production company to define the specific duties up front.
 Then you can find someone who is qualified and wants to fulfill those duties.
-Like set designers, TDs don’t all come from the same background or have the same interests.
+Like set designers, TDs don’t all come from the same background or have the same skill sets or interests.

 Whatever the title and job description, the position is an important one, and unfortunately it’s too often neglected.
 The best TDs I’ve seen functioned like architectural project managers, making sure things happened on schedule and on budget, that everyone had what they needed, and that people communicated during the process.
 They anticipated needs and problems and kept them to a minimum.

-In my own case, I learned far more about being a TD (or production manager) during my years in the architectural field than I ever did in theatre school.
+In my own case, I learned far more about being a TD during my years in the architectural field than I ever did in theatre school.
 That’s where I learned that “it takes far less time to prevent a fire than to put it out,” something that I keep in mind all the time.